-On the new Family Traveller Podcast we talk to Shape of a Boy author, Kate Wickers, about why travelling with younger kids is always worthwhile.
-So if you’ve ever asked yourself, ‘are my kids too young to remember?’, here is what Kate has to say.
+On the Family Traveller Podcast we talk to award-winning Shape of a Boy author, Kate Wickers, about why travelling with younger kids is always worthwhile.
+So if you’ve ever asked yourself, ‘are my kids too young to remember?’
+Find out what Kate has to say.

 Listen to more of Kate Wickers on the Family Traveller Podcast

 ‘Remember that day when you and Dad had food poisoning?’ my middle son Ben, aged eighteen, asked me one day during the first Covid-19 lockdown of 2020.
 ‘That was such a great day.’

 That wasn’t quite my memory of it, as he was referring to a holiday on the Thai island of Koh Samui, when after eating blue swimmer crab my husband Neil and I spent twenty-four horrendous hours hurling up our guts.